sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 ### Add article image to social media shares

-One thing that the default page schema does not do is use the article image in the social share.
+The default page schema does not use the article image in the social share.
 Instead, it uses the default marketplace sharing image.
-You can see the image used for social media shares in your page _head_ tag.
+You can see the image used for social media shares in your page's _head_ tag.

 // TODO: Screenshot head tag with og:image visible